 The Eastern Red Cedar's fallen needles can raise the pH of the soil.
 By holding nitrogen and phosphorus, the tree changes the soil acidity and bacteria growth.

-Some people are allergic to Eastern Red Cedar pollen.
-Only the male trees carry the pollen.
+Some people are allergic to Eastern Red Cedar pollen; Only the male trees carry the pollen.
 Only female trees bear fruits.
-Both are necessary to produce the berry-like fruits which are so highly valued for gin flavoring and wildlife food.
+Both are necessary to produce berry-like fruits highly valued for gin flavoring and wildlife food.

-Do not plant Eastern Red Cedar trees near apple trees to avoid cedar-apple rust fungus which may ruin the apple crop.
-It can be propagated by cuttings or seeds, or simply purchase saplings from a local nursery.
+Do not plant Eastern Red Cedar trees near apple trees to avoid cedar-apple rust fungus, which may ruin the apple crop.
+It can be propagated by cuttings or seeds or purchase saplings from a local nursery.

 Buy The Eastern Red Cedar today at TN Nursery